threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 Currently, for almost all countries, the Internet is GPD negative, meaning that the costs associated with building, maintaining, and securing the internet outweigh its economic benefits.

-See cables are the mode of transportation for internet data.
+Sea cables are the mode of transportation for internet data.
 With most large data centers being located in a handful of countries, nations are losing numerous benefits.

 This means that there is an amazingly high potential for countries to own their Internet infrastructure and systems.
 By implementing the technology developed by ThreeFold, the Internet GDP of countries can go from negative to positive.